 a.
-Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings
+Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings police officer arrested in connection with the death was awaiting trial, with the court scheduled to reconvene in January 2019.

-There were reports the government or its agents committed arbitrary or unlawful killings.
-Police use of excessive force resulted in the death of seven demonstrators.
+There continued to be unsubstantiated reports the government or its agents committed arbitrary or unlawful killings.